Manager’s phone +61 (0) 429 535 833

-Mount Coolum National Park climb gets you a great view that extends from Noosa National Park to Caloundra.
+Mount Coolum National Park climb gets you a great view from Noosa National Park to Caloundra.
 You can walk there from SANDS BEACH HOUSE.
 The climb starts at the corner of Tanah Street West and Jarnahill Drive.
 The walk takes half to one hour.
 You need good fitness to climb.
 Mount Coolum is an isolated volcanic dome, 208m high, covering approximately 1 square km area.
 Ecologically it is one of the most important square km in Australia.
 There are only 1400 plant species in all of Great Britain, whereas Mount Coolum is home to over 700 plant types, including 590 flowering plants and 49 ferns.

 There's an outdoor ping pong table in Glen Retreat Park, Merchants Parade, a five minute walk from the beach house.